-- We obtained from the Manager their latest assessment of the impact of COVID-19 on the company that supports the directors' assessment and conclusions with respect to the statements of going concern and viability respectively. - We discussed with the Manger and the directors the critical estimates and judgements applied in their latest assessments so we could understand and challenge the rationale underlying factors incorporated and the sensitivities applied as a result of COVID-19. - We challenged the Manager on the appropriateness of the key assumptions and considered their reasonableness in the context of other supporting evidence gained from our audit work. - We applied a risk-based approach in our sample selection to target those investments operating in locations and industries which we believe could be subject to greater impact by COVID-19.
+- We have discussed with the Manager their latest assessment of the impact of COVID-19 on the company that supports the directors' assessment and conclusions with respect to the statements of going concern and viability respectively. - We discussed with the Manager and the directors the critical estimates and judgements applied in their latest assessments so we could understand and challenge the rationale underlying factors incorporated and the sensitivities applied as a result of COVID-19. - We challenged the Manager on the appropriateness of the key assumptions and considered their reasonableness in the context of other supporting evidence gained from our audit work. - We applied a risk-based approach in our sample selection which included consideration of any investments operating in locations and industries which we believe could be subject to greater impact by COVID-19.
 Further, we have considered the level of scrutiny shown by the Manager in evaluating the reported NAVs / valuations provided by the relevant underlying investee managers, general partners, sponsors or administrators. - We have assessed the liquidity assessment and cash flow forecast prepared by the Manager for accuracy and completeness, discussed and understood key assumptions the Manager has applied in forecasting the cash flows (particularly around the timing of investment realisations) and have considered various stressed scenarios.
-In discussing, challenging and evaluating the estimates and judgments made by the Manager and the directors, we noted the following factors to be fundamental in their consideration of the impact of COVID-19 on the current and future operations of the company and which support the statements of going concern and viability respectively:
+In discussing, challenging and evaluating the estimates and judgments made by the Manager and the directors, we noted the following factors to be fundamental in their consideration of the impact of COVID-19 on the current and future operations of the company and which support the statements of going concern and viability respectively: - The Manager and the directors have confirmed that the company currently has no notices of debt default within its investment portfolio; - The company is not levered and we understand that there are currently no plans to utilise the credit facility available to the company; - As discussed in the Chairman's Statement, the Manager and the directors consider that the investment portfolio has experienced minimal negative impact from COVID-19 which is supported by our audit work over the valuation of the investment portfolio;

-- The Manager and the directors have confirmed that the company currently has no notices of debt default within its investment portfolio; - The company is not levered and we understand that there are currently no plans to utilise the credit facility available to the company; - o We understand that there has been a range of impact felt across the investment portfolio, with certain investments performing well and others adversely affected.
-However, as discussed in the Chairman's Statement, the Manager and the directors consider that the company has mitigated any significant adverse impact through diversification of industry exposure across the portfolio; - We have assessed the reasonableness of the Manager's evaluation of the unfunded commitments, as disclosed within note 12.
-Based on the majority of the company's investment portfolio being comprised of funds that are outside their respective investment periods, the directors and Manager have assessed the likelihood of these commitments being called and are confident that approximately 98% of the unfunded commitments will not be called; and - The directors have analysed and are satisfied with the ongoing business continuity plans of all key service providers. - We considered the appropriateness of the disclosures made by the Manager and the directors in respect of this assessment including the current and potential impact of COVID-19.
+We have assessed the reasonableness of the Manager's evaluation of the unfunded commitments, as disclosed within note 12.
+Based on the majority of the company's investment portfolio being comprised of funds that are outside their respective investment periods, the directors and Manager have assessed the likelihood of these commitments being called as low; and The directors have analysed and are satisfied with the ongoing business continuity plans of all key service providers.
+We considered the appropriateness of the disclosures made by the Manager and the directors in respect of this assessment including the current and potential impact of COVID-19.
 Based on our procedures and the information available at the time of the directors' approval of the financial statements, we have not identified any matters to report with respect to both the Manager's and the directors' consideration of the impact of COVID-19 on the current and future operations of the company.